jamessu2/open_image_websites/README.md

 - https://burst.shopify.com
 - https://www.gratisography.com

-and autosearch each site for the desired term/phrase.
+and autosearch each site for the desired term/phrase, then terminate.

 (Super easy to add / remove image sites to search.)

-The program will then terminate.

 ## Future Developments